paulkienitz/SPARE/README.md

 >> 0 is also possible, with null or meaningless text.
 Requests do sometimes fail with no explanation available.
 This can happen, for instance, when making a forbidden cross-site request.

 > **`transitionalContentID`**: the DOM ID of an element in your document (normally one which is hidden from view) which contains some sort of placeholder content to be displayed while waiting for the new material to download.
 That element's content is copied into the target element before the download starts, and is replaced in turn when it completes.
 If left undefined, the default behavior is to leave the original content in place while downloading.  *Note* that once the original content is replaced, it is not recoverable if the request fails.
-You can set a default value globally by assigning the ID string to the global variable **`SPARE.transitionalContentID`**.
+You can set a default value globally by assigning the ID string to the global variable **`SPARE.transitionalContentID`**.  *NOTE*: This feature may be deleted in a future version... in hindsight, it wasn't our best idea.

 > **`timeout`**: a number.
 If the new data doesn't download within this many seconds, the operation fails.
 The supported range is from 1 to 3600, and the default is to leave it up to the browser.
 You can set a different default globally by putting a number in the global variable **`SPARE.timeout`**.
 If the time expires, `onFailure` will be called with error code 408 (Request Timeout), with the error message being "SPARE time limit exceeded" instead of "Request Timeout".
 (All internal messages to `onFailure` start with the word "SPARE".)
+Note that setting a large value does not guarantee that the browser won't fail the operation sooner.

 --------